alvinveroy/CodeCompass/RETROSPECTION.md

 - Re-evaluate the need for a dedicated CLI argument parsing library as CLI features expand.

 ---
+# Retrospection for CLI Client Mode Unit Tests (Initial Setup) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- A new test file `src/tests/index.test.ts` was successfully created to house tests for the CLI client mode.
+- The initial set of test cases covers key success and failure paths for `executeClientCommand` (simulated via `runCli` helper).
+- Mocking strategy for dependencies like `axios`, MCP SDK client components, `configService`, `logger`, `process.exit`, and `console` methods was established.
+- The `runCli` helper function provides a viable way to test the `main()` function in `src/index.ts` by manipulating `process.argv` and dynamically importing `main`.

+## What could be improved?
+- **Direct Testing of `executeClientCommand`**: Ideally, `executeClientCommand` would be exported from `src/index.ts` to allow for more direct unit testing without needing to invoke the full `main()` function and mock `process.argv`.
+This would simplify test setup.
+- **Mock Complexity**: The number of mocks required is significant.
+Careful management of these mocks in `beforeEach` and `afterEach` is crucial.
+- **Dynamic `require` in `index.ts`**: The dynamic `require` calls within `index.ts` (e.g., for `configService` after `process.env.HTTP_PORT` is set) mean that mocks for these modules must be set up *before* the dynamic import occurs within the test execution path.
+The current test structure handles this by having `vi.mock` at the top level.

+## What did we learn?
+- Testing CLI entry points that involve argument parsing and dynamic imports requires careful setup, often involving mocking `process.argv` and ensuring mocks are active when dynamic imports resolve.
+- A helper function like `runCli` can encapsulate the logic for invoking the CLI's main function with specific arguments.
+- Comprehensive testing of CLI client modes needs to cover various network conditions, server responses, and user input errors.

+## Action Items / Follow-ups
+- Ensure the Git commit ID placeholder is replaced in `CHANGELOG.md` and this retrospection entry.
+- Consider refactoring `src/index.ts` to export `executeClientCommand` for more direct testing in the future, if the current `runCli` approach becomes too cumbersome.
+- Incrementally add more test cases to `src/tests/index.test.ts` to cover edge cases or specific tool behaviors as the client mode evolves.
+- Update `TODO.md` to reflect that tests for CLI client mode have been initiated.
+---
 # Retrospection for CLI Client Mode Enhancements (Error/Output & Session ID Clarification) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

 ## What went well?